5 Steps to Finding Motivated Seller Leads

 Now you know what the process of finding motivated seller leads and communicating with them looks like, but the process doesn’t end here.
 There is a possibility that your marketing plan may have not hit the mark entirely, which means you’ll have to contact your leads again from a new angle.
 You may also realize that your motivated seller leads were all wrong after all, suggesting you need to do some more research on these leads.

 Follow up the first mail campaign with a second one a month later, referencing the initial letter.
-If the second time still fails, be persevering and contact them again as you never know what will happen in the third, fourth, or fifth time around.
+If the second time still fails, be persevering and contact them again, as you never know what will happen in the third, fourth, or fifth time around.

-All in all, you should send out five to seven mailers to each address over a one year period.
+All in all, you should send out five to seven mailers to each address over a one-year period.
 Switch up your strategy from a different viewpoint, including the color mailer you’re using, the font type, what the letter looks like, and other stylistic choices that could improve your campaign.

-Succeeding in the fix-and-flip business is a matter of ironing out the essentials of finding motivated seller leads and knowing how to contact them.
+Succeeding in your fix-and-flip business is a matter of ironing out the essentials of finding motivated seller leads and knowing how to contact them.
 If you do everything right, you are likely to find success, even if it takes a while.

-Be consistent and persistent and you’ll be on your way to fulfilling your real estate investment dreams.
+Be consistent and persistent, and you’ll be on your way to fulfilling your real estate investment dreams.